Managing Five Generations at the Construction Site

 5 Generations Working Side By Side in Construction

 Depending on the source, birth date ranges can differ for each generation.
 But we can identify 5 main generations in the workplace today—Traditionalists (born between 1927 and 1945), Baby Boomers (born between 1946 and 1964), Generation X (born between 1965 and 1976), Generation Y or Millennials (born between 1977 and 1995), and Generation Z, iGen or Centennials (born 1996 or later).
-While each worker leaves his or her own footprint in the workplace, and can stand independently from the characteristics of any group, it is important to understand the circumstances, attitudes and values that influence each generation and their skillsets.
+While each worker leaves his or her own footprint in the workplace and can stand independently from the characteristics of any group, it is important to understand the circumstances, attitudes, and values that influence each generation and their skillsets.

 Traditionalists, for example, were raised during the Great Depression and worked mostly for one employer during the span of their careers.
 Therefore, they can be very resourceful with minimal tools and are loyal employees.

-Comparatively, Baby Boomers, who now find themselves in charge of many construction projects and in managerial positions, often like to drive the work flow and impose their leadership traits.
+Comparatively, Baby Boomers, who now find themselves in charge of many construction projects and in managerial positions, often like to drive the workflow and impose their leadership traits.
 They will commit to extensive work hours and can also fit very well as policy enforcers—safety officers, construction inspectors and skilled crew leaders.

 Generation X employees, who are now in many mid-management construction positions, similarly find themselves comfortable supervising and mentoring others.
-And because this generation grew up with many technology developments, they work well with powered tools, computers, and other digital tools like using PDFs over blueprints.
+And because this generation grew up with many technological developments, they work well with powered tools, computers, and other digital tools like using PDFs over blueprints.

 Millennials are also very tech-oriented, and having grown up in a workplace with flexible schedules and remote employment, rely on mobile technology like instant messaging and cloud services to communicate, and are often interested in sustainable strategies like renewable energy, reclaimed products and recycling at the job site.